bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 The listeners dimension keeps track of all Pandora listeners that could potentially generate song spin events.
 We're interested in reporting to the music labels which listener IDs were responsible for those song spins.

 You'll notice right away that although this task also takes in a date parameter, it doesn't use it to format the url we check against.
-We will instead use the date parameter to keep a marker file at a subdirectory location that matches the date.
+We will instead use the date parameter to keep a marker file at a local subdirectory tree for the date.
 If the marker exists, that means we already successfully downloaded the listeners file on the given date.

 This setup was designed to illustrate a slightly different data access pattern that comes up a lot in the real world; A static lookup file that doesn't change in name as it's updated.
 Often you see this with smaller append-only datasets that get updated periodically and reposted to shared locations.
 Teams go through quite a bit of trouble to manage this pattern, often keeping track of file modification times or comparing byte counts to see if something has changed.
 For our case though we can use a simple pattern.
 Let's log a marker file for every day we've successfully downloaded the file.
 This will keep our task from re-downloading the listeners file on a day that it has already retrieved the latest file.
-This pattern works well for dimensions where we can use the newest version of the file to reprocess older days.

 Let's add the code to create the marker file at the right subdirectory for the date parameter: